 Two taps on the display will turn it transparent, so you can see inside, and check out how many beers you have left.
 This is definitely going to be your favourite feature.
 Inside is a panoramic camera as well, which you can view from your smartphone, so you can check the beer situation before you get home.
 It's due to hit shops later in 2018.

 Samsung Family Hub 3.0

-Like the LG, it goes on sale later this year.
+Like the LG, this goes on sale later in the year.
 If you're looking for a Samsung smart fridge today, check out the Samsung Family Hub 2.0, which boasts a 21.5-inch screen and can also mirror a Samsung smart TV.
 It starts at $2,800.